mahuntington/css-notes/8. Flex Boxes/FLEX.md

 	- column: vertically (up to down)
 	- column-reverse: reverse vertical (down to up)
 1. justify-content: (flex-start | flex-end | center | space-between | space-around);
-	- Horizontally aligns the flex items when the items do not use all available space on the main-axis
+	- Horizontally (assuming row/row-reverse) aligns the flex items when the items do not use all available space on the main-axis
 	- values
 		- flex-start: start of main axis
 		- flex-end: end of main axis